National Organizations & Websites

 Life Force Health and Wellness

 Life Force Health and Wellness is a network of healthcare providers specialized in integrative medicine.
 Our program is designed to facilitate a variety of services complementary to one another so that you can experience the benefits of holistic healthcare.
 Our goal is to provide you with services that are effective and affordable so that natural medicine can be a integrative part of your everyday life.
-Now is the time to start your journey to better health with our “Bridge to Living Wellness” program”.
-Whether you are seeking relief for treatment side effects, nutrition counseling or stress management our program will help you remain strong and balanced for the best possible outcome.
+Now is the time to start your journey to better health with our “Bridge to Living Wellness” program.
+Whether you are seeking relief from treatment side effects, nutrition counseling, or stress management, our program will help you remain strong and balanced for the best possible outcome.
 We support life!

 Contact: